mihailfox/proxmox-openapi/.github/actions/proxmox-openapi-artifacts/README.md

 ## Development

 - Run `npm install` from the repository root to install dependencies.
-- Rebuild the bundled dist output with `npm run action:package`.
+- Lint the action workspace with `npm run action:lint` before committing changes.
-- Commit the updated `dist/` directory alongside any source changes.

 ## Versioning
 - Action tags under the repository follow semantic versioning.
 Prereleases contain `-alpha.`, `-beta.`, or `-rc.`.
 - See the root `CHANGELOG.md` for user‑visible changes across the tooling and action.

 ## Notes
-> The action runs on Node.js 24 (`using: node24`).
+> The action shells out to `node .github/actions/proxmox-openapi-artifacts/main.mjs`.
 Configure Node in your workflow with `actions/setup-node@v5` when you need a specific minor version.